P.O. Box 266

 In the event a case proceeds to the trial stage, my fee for trial appearance is $2,500.00 per trial day, plus travel and per diem expenses.
 As in the case of depositions, I will provide a detailed invoice reflecting the sum due.
 The full invoice amount must be received at my office 72 hours before my scheduled testimony.
 Travel will not begin before the fee is received.
 If, for any reason, I should be unable to testify on the scheduled date after already arriving at the trial location, there will be an additional fee of $2,500.00 for each unanticipated day or portion thereof.
 The fee for additional trial days is due and payable at the time incurred.

 Recognizing that trial calendars do get changed, I will make every reasonable effort to accommodate scheduling changes.
 However, because I must clear my work schedule and prepare for my expected trial testimony, I will consider myself on standby status beginning 72 hours before my scheduled testimony.
-Cancellation after the standby period begins will result in a refund of all travel expenses and per diem but only 50% of the trial fee.
+Cancellation after the standby period begins will result in a refund of all travel expenses, unless airfares have penalties, and per diem but only 50% of the trial fee.

 The publication, listing, or designation of my name as an expert in a case without my express permission and formal retention is strictly prohibited.
 Any violation will be considered retention and will result in subsequent invoicing for my normal fee.